openthread/pyspinel/README.md

        	Open a serial connection to the OpenThread NCP device where <UART> is a device path such as "/dev/ttyUSB0".

+    -b <BAUDRATE>, --baudrate=<BAUDRATE>
+        Specify a serial connection baudrate.
+By default set to 115200.

     -p <PIPE>, --pipe=<PIPE>
         Open a piped process connection to the OpenThread NCP device where <PIPE> is the command to start an emulator, such as